 Caldera Magazine is a new, print, and online publication aiming to provide a genuine solution to the lack of representation within the arts and creative industries by focusing solely on people of color and the queer communities.
 I founded Caldera out of frustration upon realizing I was consistently one of the few brown people in the room, and seeing first-hand how intimidating the arts can be, simply because they are (to be frank) not always welcoming to all.

 Using a print and online publication to be the catalyst for this change came about for two reasons: my love of print media, and recognizing the need for a platform that grants full access to creative expression and ideas.
 Each issue invites artists and creatives to explore various social issues and conversations through their respective mediums.

 The arts industry is a pocket of people who so dearly value the concept of openness, self-expression and a host of conceptual ideologies that, from the outside, it appears to be a haven for creativity and the acceptance of all types of people and their individual ideas.

 While this is true for some, it is far from the truth for others.

-We are quickly approaching first birthday and in celebrating what we've accomplished in this first year, we're also looking to make significant changes to elevate the magazine and the content within it.
-This level of funding would help us cover prudction fees, pay our POC/LGBTQIA+ artists what they deserve and help us execute out IRL events and art shows to further spread the Caldera message and build our community.
+It’s hard to believe but Caldera is quickly approaching its third birthday and in celebrating what's been accomplished thus far, I’m planning to make significant changes to elevate the magazine and the content within it.
+I am hoping to raise a minimum of $5,000 over the next month as this level of funding will help us cover production fees, pay our POC/2SLGBTQIA+ artists market rates, and help us execute our IRL events and art shows to further spread the Caldera message and build a welcoming community.

-Thank you so much for taking the time to read a little about us, you're support is more than appreciated!
+Thank you so much for taking the time to read a little about us, your support is more than appreciated!

 Peace and Love,